→ See the live ingredient breakdown for Royal Canin Chihuahua

 The bottom line

-Royal Canin Chihuahua earns a D grade (38/100) from KibbleIQ.
+Royal Canin Chihuahua earns a C grade (55/100) from KibbleIQ.
 The tiny kibble design is thoughtful for a breed with dental challenges, and the GLA and fish oil additions support skin health.
 But the underlying formula — corn first, wheat gluten outranking the animal protein, no whole meats — is among the weakest breed-specific formulas Royal Canin offers.
 A Chihuahua’s small body size means every bite needs to count nutritionally, and a corn-and-gluten base doesn’t deliver.
 Consider Wellness CORE or Nulo for dramatically better protein quality in a small-kibble format.
 Shop on Amazon →

 Sources